 What is Opioid Addiction?

 There is a lot of talk nowadays around opioids.
-This is due to a spike in opioid addiction, mostly to opioid painkillers.
+This is due to a spike in drug abuse as a result of opioid addiction, mostly to opioid painkillers.
 While the opioid epidemic rages across the country, many people are seeking to learn more about opioids in order to protect themselves.
 But what are opioids?
 And what is opioid addiction?

-Opioids are a type of drug commonly used to relieve pain.1, 2 They can be derived from poppy plants or made synthetically.2 Some types of opioids are legal and can be obtained with a doctor’s prescription, while others are illegal in the United States.1, 2 The chemical compositions of prescription opioids and heroin are very close and they work in similar ways.3, 4
+Opioids are a type of drug commonly used for pain relief.1, 2 This class of drugs can be derived from poppy plants or made synthetically.2 Some types of opioids are legal and can be obtained with a doctor’s prescription, while others are illegal in the United States.1, 2 The chemical compositions of prescription opioids and heroin are very close and they work in similar ways.3, 4

 Opioid addiction is a disease that is marked by a compulsion to use opioids and the inability to stop using even after it’s created negative consequences.2, 4 It is a chronic disease that leads to severe impairment in one or more areas of a person’s life.2, 5 In those who are addicted to opioids, continued use creates changes in how the brain works, making it difficult to stop using.4